HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 ii.
 Not opting for government service and declaring to pay the bond amount in lumpsum,

-Not opting for government service and declaring to pay the bond amount in monthly instalments.
+Not opting for government service and declaring to pay the bond amount in monthly installments.

 5. PUNJAB

 According to Notification No. 5/26/2016-5HB-III/557, dated 25th January 2018, all in-service doctors shall have to submit a bond of Rs.
-50,00,000/- to serve the Punjab Government for a period of 10 years after completion of Post-Graduate degree or a bond of Rs.
-25,00,000/- to serve the Punjab Government for a period of 6 years after completion of Post-Graduate diploma.
+50,00,000/- to serve the Punjab Government for 10 years after completion of Post-Graduate degree or a bond of Rs.
+25,00,000/- to serve the Punjab Government for 6 years after completion of Post-Graduate diploma.
 If the candidate fails to do so, he/she shall have to deposit the bond money with the government.
 Any student shall have to submit a bond of Rs.
-15,00,000/- to serve the Punjab Government for a period of 2 years after completion of Post-Graduate.
-This clause will not be applicable in case the offer is not given by the government within a period of 1 year of passing the post-graduate examination.
+15,00,000/- to serve the Punjab Government for 2 years after completion of Post-Graduate.
+This clause will not be applicable in case the offer is not given by the government within 1 year of passing the post-graduate examination.
 The student will inform the government that he/she has passed the post-graduate examination.
-Failure to serve the government for a period of 2 years will lead to the recovery of the bond amount by the government of Punjab.
+Failure to serve the government for 2 years will lead to the recovery of the bond amount by the government of Punjab.

 However, in January 2023, the Government of Punjab submitted a proposed draft of the revised bond policy for the state of Punjab, for which suggestions have also been invited.
 The indemnity bond for doctors securing admission in post-graduation degree courses is set to reduce from 10 years to 7 years; and in PG diploma courses, from 6 years to 4 years.
 Meanwhile, the bond amount is also set to increase from Rs.
 50,00,000/- to Rs.
 75,00,000/- for the PG degree course and from Rs.
 25,00,000/- to Rs.
 45,00,000/- for the PG diploma course.
 The state government will invoke the bond against doctors who fail to complete the minimum service period after the completion of their course.
 Non-compliance with conditions will be treated as gross misconduct and the department will get the registration of erring doctors struck off from the register of the Punjab Medical Council/ Punjab Dental Council.